ADVERTISEMENT

 What we know

-• Hudson College's instruction is student-centred, building from individual strengths, talents, and interests.
+• Instruction is student-centered building from individual strengths, talents, and interests.

-• Its curricular and extracurricular programs consider the student experience—what it means to be a teenager or a child participating in the learning environment.
+• The curricular and extracurricular programs consider the student experience—what it means to be a teenager or a child participating in the learning environment.

 Read our Feature Review of Hudson College